Meet the Faculty

 Bethany Edmunds

-Associate Director of Network Programs; and Director of Computing Programs, Khoury College of Computer Sciences
+Assistant Dean of Computing Programs for Vancouver and Seattle & Director of Computing Programs - Vancouver, Teaching Professor, Khoury College of Computer Sciences

 Dr. Bethany Edmunds is a recognized leader in Computer Science and STEM education in North America.
 She has a Ph.D. in Computer Science, with a specialization in Artificial Intelligence, and is currently the Associate Director of Network Programs, and Director of Computing Programs at Northeastern University’s Vancouver campus.
 Bethany is passionate about breaking down barriers to create greater diversity, access and inclusivity within the technology community.
 She brings together expertise in software development, machine learning, and educational innovation to create STEM opportunities for people of all backgrounds and abilities.